arcofs/tennis-predictor/predictor/v4/README.md

    - Updates features for matches affected by rolling window calculations
    - Maintains `match_features` table for completed matches with `is_future=false`
    - Uses batch processing to handle large volumes efficiently
+   - Supports time-based filtering to process only matches from a specified time period (e.g., last year, last 2 years)
+   - Configurable via the `YEARS_TO_PROCESS` variable at the top of the file

 4. **Future Feature Generation** (`generate_future_features.py`)
    - Generates features for upcoming matches